libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/gas_schedule.md

 <tr>
 <td>1</td>
-<td>During genesis, the Aptos framework account should be assigned the gas schedule resource.</td>
+<td>During genesis, the Libra2 framework account should be assigned the gas schedule resource.</td>
 <td>Medium</td>
 <td>The gas_schedule::initialize function calls the assert_libra2_framework function to ensure that the signer is the libra2_framework and then assigns the GasScheduleV2 resource to it.</td>
 <td>Formally verified via <a href="#high-level-req-1">initialize</a>.</td>